-The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on April 26, 2022.
-On April 27, 2022, the Center transmitted by email to the Registry a request for registrar verification in connection with the Domain Name.
-On April 29, 2022, the Registry transmitted by email to the Center its verification response, disclosing registrant and contact information for the Domain Name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to Complainant on May 13, 2022 providing the registrant and contact information disclosed by the Registry, and inviting Complainant to submit an amendment to the Complaint.
-Complainant filed an amended Complaint on May 19, 2022.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on October 10, 2022.
+On October 11, 2022, the Center transmitted by email to the Registry a request for registrar verification in connection with the Domain Name.
+On October 12, 2022, the Registry transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name which differed from the named Respondent and contact information in the Complaint.
+The Center sent an email communication to Complainant on October 13, 2022 providing the registrant and contact information disclosed by the Registry.
+In response to a notification by the Center that the Complaint was administratively deficient, Complainant filed an amended Complaint on October 17, 2022.

-The Center verified that the Complaint, together with the amended Complaint, satisfied the formal requirements of the .eu Alternative Dispute Resolution Rules (the "ADR Rules") and the World Intellectual Property Organization Supplemental Rules for .eu Alternative Dispute Resolution Rules (the "Supplemental Rules").
+The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the .eu Alternative Dispute Resolution Rules (the "ADR Rules") and the World Intellectual Property Organization Supplemental Rules for .eu Alternative Dispute Resolution Rules (the "Supplemental Rules").